ldmckeen/aruba-ldmckeen-ap-scan/README_ARUBA.md

 # Documented Notes for Aruba Reviewers
-Repo is shipped with sqllite DB, to login use: username=admin password=<will send in mail>
+Repo is shipped with sqllite DB for ease of quick setup, to login use: username=admin password=<will send in mail>